Where: Cleveland Browns Stadium (Cleveland, OH)

 |Total Defense (yards)

-This is the official gameday topic for the Cleveland Browns in Week 12 as they square off against the Houston Texans.
+This is the official gameday topic for the eighth game of the regular season, featuring the Cleveland Browns against the Seattle Seahawks.
 All comments regarding the game should be posted in this topic.
 Enjoy the game, and GO BROWNS!!!